devdotbo/bmn-evm-resolver/docs/WAGMI_MIGRATION_GUIDE.md

 });
 ```

-## Available Generated Contracts
+## Available Generated Exports

-The following contracts are available in `src/generated/contracts.ts`:
+The following are available in `src/generated/contracts.ts`:

 ### Core Contracts